syncfusion-content/wpf-docs/wpf/OLAP-Client/Storing-and-Retrieving-Report-as-Stream.md

 ---
 layout: post
-title: Storing and Retrieving Report as Stream
+title: Storing and Retrieving Report as Stream in WPF OlapClient | Syncfusion
-description: Storing and retrieving report as stream
+description: Storing and retrieving report as stream in Syncfusion Essential Studio WPF OlapClient Control, its elements and more.
 platform: wpf
 control: OLAP Client
 documentation: ug
 ---

 # Storing and Retrieving Report as Stream